djaus2/mslearn-staticwebsite-3entities/README.md

 # This Version
 - This is the final version of the app.
-- All EF CRUD operations work with all three entities, with Include directives.
+- All EF CRUD operations work with all three entities, with Include directives, using an Azure SQL Database.

 # Links
 - Start: The Azure Static Websites tutorial [here](https://docs.microsoft.com/en-us/learn/modules/publish-app-service-static-web-app-api-dotnet/)